Jet quenching in out-of-equilibrium QCD matter: Numerical results for the gluon spectrum

-We observe that for the nonexpanding systems, the spectra obtained using thermal matching closely follow those computed with the full nonequilibrium evolution of $\qhat$, particularly in the initially over-occupied case.
-This indicates that the thermal reference---an equilibrium medium with the same instantaneous energy density--provides a reasonable approximation to the nonequilibrium result in nonexpanding systems, although the differences remain noticeable.
-The static-brick matching, in contrast, leads to larger deviations.
-For the initially over-occupied system, the thermal values lie mostly above the nonequilibrium ones, while the opposite trend is observed for the initially under-occupied case.
+We observe that in general, for a fixed gluon energy $\omega$, changing the length leads to the most important qualitative and quantitative changes of the spectrum.
+In particular, for the simpler harmonic-oscillator approximation that we will compare to further below, the shape of the spectrum is mainly controlled by the ratio $\omega/\omega_c$ \cite{Salgado:2003gb}.
+Moreover, for the nonexpanding systems, the spectra obtained using thermal matching closely follow those computed with the full nonequilibrium evolution of $\qhat$, particularly in the initially over-occupied case.
+This indicates that the thermal reference---an equilibrium medium with the same instantaneous energy density---provides a reasonable approximation to the nonequilibrium result in nonexpanding systems, although the differences remain noticeable.
+In the isotropic case, the static-brick matching provides similar results as the thermal matching.
+For the initially over-occupied system, in the vicinity of the dominant peak, the thermal values lie mostly below the nonequilibrium ones, while the opposite trend is observed for the initially under-occupied case. \footnote{ Note that the fact that the spectrum becomes negative for some values of the parameters is not unphysical; it represents a suppression of mediun-induced radiation with respect to vacuum emissions, and appears to occur for $\omega>\omega_c$, where $\omega_c$ is the frequency for which the formation time is parametrically of the same order as the medium size.
+In general, the formation time is also dependent on the transverse momentum, and the relation becomes more complicated.
+This feature is known to emerge even in equilibrium matter, e.g., appearing in the harmonic approximation, as is discussed in Section \ref{sec:ioe-ho-comparison}. }

 To better quantify the differences between the spectra, we define two auxiliary ratios, shown in the central and right columns of Fig.~\ref{fig:results-iso}.
 We first refer to the jet shape, see e.g.~\cite{Chien:2015hda, Milhano:2022kzx}, which characterizes the energy deposited by the emitted gluon between two angular scales or jet radii $r$ and $R$ (see Fig.~\ref{fig:jetshape}).
 It is defined as